What are you looking for?

 • 25 November: International Day against Male Violence, with a participatory exhibition on male violence and a survey on the perception of inequality carried out at the TecnoCampus.

-In the last decade, a broad regulatory framework on equality has been developed that requires the adoption of different measures to advance the achievement of effective equality between women and men.
-Despite the progressive incorporation of women into universities, as students, as teachers, as researchers, and as administration and service staff, gender biases survive.
+In the last decade, a broad regulatory framework on equality which promotes the adoption of measures to advance towards real and effective equality.
+Despite the progressive incorporation of women into universities —as students, teachers, researchers and members of administrative and service staff—, Gender biases and inequalities still persist in different areas of academic and professional life.

 Discover key concepts about sexual and gender diversity to promote inclusion and understanding within our community